shane-kercheval/data-science-template/README.md

     - registering models
     - transitioning models to production

-The `Dockerfile` and `docker-compose.yml` files define a basic image built on Python, which installs the required packages via `requirements.txt`.
+The `docker-compose.yml` files define a basic image built on the `shanekercheval/python:ml` image.
 The compose file contains three services, MLFlow, Jupyter, and shell.

+NOTE: The `requirements.txt` is not used by docker, but it is used by Github Workflows for running unit-tests.

 # Running the Project